 Soliciting feedback can feel challenging when you aren't confident that your employees feel safe enough to share it.
 You can use a combination of employee surveys, team meetings, and one-on-one conversations to get well-rounded and honest insights about your team's culture.

 This step isn't simply about identifying what you need to improve – the sheer act of asking for feedback helps to boost psychological safety.
-Research shows that employees are more likely to speak up when they think their leader actively seeks out their opinions.
+Research shows that employees are more likely to speak up when they think their leader actively seeks their opinions.

 2. Re-evaluate your leadership style